JaapBraam/LoRaWanGateway/README.md

 ## Why LUA?
 Lua is an event driven language, which is a good match for a gateway: a gateway has to respond to incoming messages from nodes and routers.
-The LoraWanGateway runs on a ESP8266 chip, with the NodeMCU firmware it runs a full WiFi stack and a lua interpreter.
-The NodeMCU contains a lot of libraries that are usefull for a gateway: NTP support, 6 timers, json support etc.
+The LoraWanGateway runs on a ESP8266 chip, with the NodeMCU firmware it runs a full WiFi stack and a lua runtime.
+The NodeMCU contains a lot of libraries that are usefull for a gateway: WiFi, NTP support, SPI, 6 timers, json support etc.

 ## Hardware
 In order to run a LoRaWanGateway you need